Needlepoint projects can be stitched in three different ways:

 - Prework: This type of project already has the main design areas worked in basic tent needlepoint stitches.
 All you need do is stitch the background.

 - Hand-painted canvas: Needlepoint projects of this type have beautiful hand-painted designs that allow you to stitch creatively using a variety of techniques.

 - Needlepoint charts: These show the pattern printed on a graph or grid with color squares or symbols.
 This grid is meant to mimic canvas mesh threads.

 Working With a Needlepoint Chart

 To work a needlepoint pattern from a chart, each square is counted as one diagonal stitch over the intersection of a vertical and horizontal canvas mesh.
 If you are familiar with cross stitch and other types of embroidery, working from a needlepoint chart is the same.
-There is no need to paint a canvas when following a chart!
+There is no need to paint a canvas when following a chart.

 Using Online Needlepoint Charts

 The free needlepoint patterns are charted in color to give you an idea of what the stitched needlepoint designs will look like when completed.
 However, they may need a little massaging to see them and follow them better.
 The needlepoint patterns and charts should be downloaded full-size from their links, and then enlarged as needed for printing.

 Although charted symbols work well for other types of needlework; they are usually not as effective when reading a needlepoint chart because of the confusion that occurs when attempting to translate symbols into diagonal shaped stitches that are typically used in needlepoint.

 The more detailed the needlepoint design, the more colors there will be on the needlepoint chart.
 Although at first glance, a multi-colored needlepoint chart may look confusing when placed next to a piece of blank needlepoint canvas, you only need to remember these nine tips to understand and be successful in using a chart to stitch needlepoint projects.

 If the needlepoint chart is not in color, use markers or pencils in the same colors as seen in the completed design photo to make it easier to quickly recognize the shades.
 This will also help when changing the original colors of a design.